Kerplunk (album): European tour and pre-release

-As copies of Kerplunk! were being pressed, the members of Green Day were readying themselves for a trek in Europe.
+As copies of Kerplunk were being pressed, the members of Green Day were readying themselves for a trek in Europe.
 Up to this point, the band's past releases were difficult to acquire in the US and even more so in Europe, where they had to be obtained via mail-order from the US.
 The tour began in November 1991, and lasted for over three months split across 64 dates.
 They self-funded the stint after corralling the royalty checks they received from Lookout and from the profit they made on prior US tours.
 Livermore had put Green Day in contact with two promoters located in the UK, Christy Colcord and Aidan Taylor, both of whom booked the shows for it.
 The venues they played ranged from music clubs to squats, with the band borrowing gear from the acts they were performing alongside; attendance figures bounced between 50 and 500 people.
 In order to make T-shirts to sell, they brought the photo negative with them and had shirts screen printed in Germany.
-The tour initially saw them play shows in the Netherlands, Germany, Spain, Italy, Poland, the Czech Republic and the UK.
+The tour initially saw them play shows in the Netherlands, Germany, Spain, Italy, Poland, the Czech Republic, the UK and Ireland.
+(Note: Throughout the UK portion, Green Day played shows alongside Thatcher on Acid, Goober Patrol Jailcell Recipes, Angus Bagpipe, Couch Potato and Wat Tyler.
+In the lead up to Christmas 1991, Green Day played a show at TJ's in Newport, Wales.
+The live rendition of "At the Library" from this show appeared on a fanzine compilation, S&M 001 (1995).)